Push Notifications

 Note:

-parameter in the JWT header is on the form hkdfv1-{DATE}
+The kid parameter in the JWT header is on the form hkdfv1-{DATE} where {DATE} is date of signing in UTC on format YYYYMMDD.

 When validating the JWT, use a signing key that's derived from your Sinch Application Secret as follows.
 Given: